MaartjePfauder/Thesis_Digital_Humanities/README.md

 The final GIS-ready dataset contains **19,774 article-location rows** and **880 unique geocoded location points**.

 > **Important data note:** some files in this repository contain full or partial NU.nl article text.
-These files are included for thesis transparency and reproducibility, but they should only be uploaded to a **private repository** unless a redacted public version is created.
-See [Copyright and Data Availability](docs/copyright_and_data_availability.md).
+These files are included intentionally for thesis transparency and reproducibility.
+Some files contain full or partial NU.nl article text.
+The article texts remain copyrighted by NU.nl and should not be reused, redistributed, or republished outside the context of inspecting and reproducing this thesis workflow.

 ## Research Question